SFDO-Tooling/Metecho/CONTRIBUTING.rst

 care of setting up a database and installing Python and JS dependencies for you.

-When you change Python or JS dependencies, you will need to rebuild the Docker images, as we store dependencies in the images for speed: ``make build``.
+When you change Python or JS dependencies, you will need to rebuild the Docker images, as we store dependencies in the images for speed:
+``./longshoreman build``.

 Docker caches each command in the `Dockerfile <Dockerfile>`_ as its own layer.
 If you change the Dockerfile, changing earlier layers will bust the cache on the